NASA

 Zodiacal Light and Thermal Background

 The tables below provides the count rate per pixel at minimum Zodiacal light in each filter and the estimated thermal background.
 For observations at high galactic latitudes, the Zodi intensity is typically ~1.5x the minimum.
-For observation into the galactic bulge the Zodi intensity is typically 2.5-7x the minimum.
+For observation into the galactic bulge, the Zodi intensity is typically 2.5-7x the minimum.

 Count rate per pixel at minimum Zodiacal Light